Can you tell me about your program, including how many candidates will be accepted into next year’s residency class?

 What is the salary?

 PGY2 residents receive a stipend of $50,000/yr paid in equally divided amounts every two weeks.
 The budgetary cycle for the hospital does not coincide with the resident recruitment cycle.
 The offered stipend is based on the current residency year.
 It is customary for the program to review and request upward adjustments to the residents’ stipend to make it commensurate with the prevailing residency marketplace wage before the start of the next residency year.
 Residents also receive full medical, dental, and vision benefits for immediate family (employee chooses from a variety of offered plans, including co-pay and deductible plans), as well as life and disability insurance (you may elect to add additional coverage).

 Residents receive 80 hours of personal leave, and all but one of the major holidays off.
 The holiday or peri-holiday time worked will be chosen by the department scheduler and will either be Thanksgiving, Christmas, or New Years.
 Additional educational leave is granted at the discretion of the Program Director.
 Coverage of educational expenses is available as the annual budget allows.

 What are the other benefits of being a Pharmacy Resident at OHSU?

 - Secured, on site office space with personal files and cabinet.

-- Computer with network, Internet, and email access.
+- Dual screen computer with network, Internet, and email access.
 Network access includes: MS Windows Professional Package (Word, Excel, PowerPoint, Access), electronic medical record, pharmacy system, and drug information.
 Remote login possible.

 - Alpha-numeric pager.